ttakao/ttakao/README.md

 ## JOBS
 - Working for some Enterprise Software company
-- Working for my small company 'Mind Craft Ltd.' Which is a electric devices maker for alternate medicine.<br/>
+- Working for my small company 'Mind Craft Ltd.' Which is a electric device maker for alternate medicine.<br/>
   If you have interesting for Orgon, Radionics, Rife Therapy, I have some definit answers.
 - Working for my small drone maker on the water.
 The company name is 'SeaCat' My major interest is releted to professional fishing.